 Direct plan gives better returns and this trend will continue

-Because the portfolio (gross) returns are the same for both regular and direct plans.
+The portfolio (gross) returns are the same for both regular and direct plans.
 The direct plan inches ahead because of lower costs.
-While this cost difference may look small (0.5-1.0%), it makes substantial difference over the long term.
+The cost difference may look small (0.5-1.0%) but it makes substantial difference over the long term.
 In all the active funds shared above, you have lost over 1/10th of the returns to distribution costs.
 That is a massive hit.
 And this is just in 10 years.

 The difference between the NAVs of regular and direct plans will only widen as the time passes.
 And this is a mathematical construct.
-This gap between the NAV of the direct plan and the regular plan will continue to widen every month.
+This gap between the NAV of the direct plan and the regular plan will widen irrespective of fund performance.

 A common misconception is that the direct plans have higher NAVs.
 Hence, you will get a lesser number of units (than regular plans).
-Yes, that’s right.
-But that is immaterial.
+That is right but immaterial.
 What matters is which variant will give better returns going forward.
 And it will be the direct plan.
 I have addressed this question in this post.
-In fact, the reason why the direct plan has a higher NAV is that it has given better returns.
+In fact, the NAV of the direct plan is higher than NAV of regular plan because direct plan has given better returns.
 Remember, both the direct and regular variants started at the same NAV in January 2013.

 SIP does not paint a different picture